SulmanLab/UniD/README.md

 ```
 install.packages("/path/to/file/UniD_0.0.1.tar.gz", repos = NULL, type="source")
 ```
+In general, the above installation take about 15-20 min if all reprequsite packages are already installed.

 Some prerequisite packages need to be installed from Bioconductor.
 You can install them such as:
 ```
 if (!requireNamespace("BiocManager", quietly = TRUE))